 First of all, let us consider the question of extra space cost.
 The values of guard_counters and counters may be quite small, e.g., one byte for each may be sufficient.
-To protect the system against a quick overloading of guard_counters, the list of free entries from IAT is arranged as FIFO.
+To protect the system against a quick overloading of guard_counters, the list of free entries from lAT is arranged as FIFO.
 Then during the phases where the storage management works in FIFO fashion, these free entries are taken from the other end, in order to decrease the probability of using the same entry several times.
 However, if a guard_counter reaches its maximal value, the corresponding entry cannot be put on the list of free entries and should remain unchanged until the compactor is applied.
 This causes the general invariant of the data structure to be satisfied.
 The space for direct and indirect addresses must be large enough to hold any reasonable address.
 Thus this extra space cost depends strongly on the computer.
-On some computers the pair $\langle b, counter \rangle$ may be packed into a single word; similarly we may compact the pair $\langle d, quard_counter \rangle$.
+On some computers the pair (b, counter) may be packed into a single word; similarly we may compact the pair (d, guard_counter).
 Then, the pointer variables do not need extra space, although each instance needs one extra word for its indirect address (allocated at the indirect address table).
 The time cost of the function member is, of course, constant.
 This operation is called whenever a remote access is needed, therefore it should be extremely efficient.
-If the pair $\langle b, counter \rangle$ is packed into a single word, then by storing in IAT the pairs $(b-d, guard_counter)$ rather than pairs $\langle d, quard_counter \rangle$, we can obtain the direct address d and the difference counter - quard_counter by a single subtraction.
+If the pair (b, counter) is packed into a single word, then by storing in IAT the pairs $(b-d, quard_counter)$ rather than pairs (d, quard_counter), we can obtain the direct address d and the difference $counter - quard_counter$ by a single subtraction.
 Thus the whole operation may be performed in two or three machine instructions, depending on the computer.
 As far as operations Free and new are concerned, their costs depend on the internal representation of the set of free frames.
 If we are able to perform the operations insert and search in a constant time, then the operations Free and new also have constant execution times.